neuron-core/raptor-retrieval/README.md

 This module implements the RAPTOR retreival strategy for the Neuron PHP AI framework.

+## When Standard RAG Isn't Enough

+Traditional RAG systems excel at finding specific information but struggle with queries that need both detailed facts and broader context.
+If your application handles complex questions where users need comprehensive understanding rather than just the most similar chunks, RAPTOR addresses this gap.
+This means your LLM gets both the precise facts and the contextual understanding needed for nuanced responses.

+**Use RAPTOR when:**
+- Users ask open-ended questions that require comprehensive coverage
+- Your domain involves complex topics where context matters as much as facts
+- You need to handle queries about themes, trends, or relationships across documents

+**Stick with traditional RAG when:**
+- Users primarily need quick, specific fact retrieval
+- Processing speed and token efficiency are critical constraints

 ## What is Neuron?

 Neuron is a PHP framework for creating and orchestrating AI Agents.
 It allows you to integrate AI entities in your existing